Being a failure

 When we were kids, they asked us what we wanted to be when we grew up.
 We told them we were going to slay dragons, tame lions, fight fires and combat crime.
 We were going to sail to the moon and walk on mars.
 We were going to be everything we had ever dreamt of.
 As tiny humans, free from the taint of reality, we were invincible.
 Yet as the rose tinted glasses of youth have slipped off, I feel like I’m part of a generation that when asked what we wanted to be, should have answered, ‘I want to be a failure when I grow up’.
 At least then, we wouldn’t feel the crippling disappointment we do now when we look at our lives.

-You might be rolling your eyes and to be honest, I’m kind of with you because that’s a ridiculously dramatic opening and that level of drama should be strictly confined to Westeros.
+You might be rolling your eyes right now and to be honest, I’m kind of with you because that’s a ridiculously dramatic opening and that level of drama that should strictly be confined to Westeros.
 However, I just can’t seem to shake the feeling of failure that clings to me.
 I’m part of the generation that went to university the year tuition fees really made their debut.
 We graduated into a recession.
 Finally got ridiculously underpaid, overworked jobs, but who was going to complain when you were one in ten that even had a job.
 Searched for our soul mates on Tinder and watched house prices climb to dizzying heights.
 That’s us.
 As a generation, that’s what we got and quite frankly, it’s shit.

 Not to mention social media, which grew up with us.
 You might be wondering what it’s ever done to us, and the answer is, nothing.
 That’s just it.
 It highlights all the nothing that’s going on with your life while you watch some nineteen year old in Miami driver her Ferrari to the gym.